 There's a better way.
 Sales and marketing automation software can plug those sales funnel holes and turn near-misses into sales.

-Read on, or start a demo to learn how Infusionsoft by Keap can help you with your sales funnel
+Read on, or start a demo to learn how Keap can help you with your sales funnel.

-Sales funnel leaks often spring from three basic causes.
+Leaks in the sales funnel process often spring from three basic causes.
 The good news is that sales funnel management can help with each.

 In sales, a "no" can often mean “not until later.”
 For example, a common objection for customer relationship management (CRM) software is this: “I don’t have time to get my content together to make the platform useful.”
 This prospect is actually saying, “I’m interested, I see the value, but I can't take advantage of it at this moment.”